-The examination will be online and 3 hours in duration (plus a further 10 minutes reading time).
-It will be “open-book” and students are allowed to use any written material except University of Adelaide Library books.
+The examination will be 3 hours in duration (plus a further 15 minutes reading time).
+It will be "open-book" and students are allowed to use any written material except University of Adelaide Library books.

 Access to examples of previous assessment

 Examples of previous assessment for the Class Test and the Final Exam will be provided on MyUni during the course and in classes.
 A trial non-assessable Test and Exam will be conducted in the classes before the assessable Test and Exam are held.